A puzzle game is an irresistible activity.

 There are various ways to attain all the goals of the training courses.

 You can make the journey more interesting for your trainees by creating a series of maps that will get them from point A to point B. All they have to do is complete different training modules or activities.
 You only give them a small portion of the map: they can access the next sections when they fulfill the required tasks.

 Once they are done working with the entire map, they have an option to revisit other “destinations” in the map.

 5. Mix and match training programs with simulation games

-Product and service knowledge trainings for employees are necessary for any business.
+Product and service knowledge training for employees are necessary for any business.
 However, employees need to spend some time to master this.
-One way to make it easier for your employees to get such information pat down is to create scenarios and promote customer interaction.
+One way to make it easier for your employees to get such information pat-down is to create scenarios and promote customer interaction.
 This way, your staff can ask the clients which products and services best serve their needs.
 Also, employees should be taught how to solve problems they encounter with customers.

 6. Create a scavenger hunt

 Since you’re doing online training, you have all the resources of the Internet.
 Use it to send your trainees out to a scavenger hunt for information and online resources they can use for their training.
 Give them a list they need to find, such as product reviews, apps, forums, industry influencers, professional help, and essay scholaradvisor for their communication needs.
 By the end of the training period, you and your trainees will have a comprehensive resource catalog for your business.